Sexual Health Abstract Guidelines

 In balancing the program the committee may require authors to present their work in an alternate format (eg as a poster rather than oral presentation).

 Note: We encourage abstracts that are based on Indigenous issues be presented by Indigenous persons, or an Indigenous co-presenter be included.
-If this is not possible, please include some information as to whether any member of the indigenous community in which the research is based was involved in development of the research protocol or in conducting the research.
+If this is not possible, please include information about the indigenous community who collaborated and provided permission for development of the research protocol involved in conducting the research.

 Abstracts must be submitted electronically through the online system.
 You can access the site via the conference website.
 You will be required to enter: